A Once in a Lifetime Colorado Bighorn Sheep Hunt

 As I first laid my hands on the ram, I could not help but feel overwhelming gratitude for the opportunity to hunt Bighorn Sheep in some of God’s most beautiful country, for my friends who took time to join me, for the flexibility of the Confluence Land Company team, and most of all, for my ever-patient wife, Molly, who was surely tired of the word “ram” by then.

 CJ and I took some time to revel in the moment before taking photographs and getting the ram caped and quartered.
 One last batch of ominous cloud cover snaked its way between high peaks as the hunt came to its conclusion.
 The heavy hike down to camp was steep and covered with deadfall timber, wet grass, and loose rock, making for an arduous trek to catch a trail that would lead to our tents.
-It took CJ and I the better part of two hours to travel a short distance.
+It took CJ and me the better part of two hours to travel a short distance.
 The next day, we broke camp and slowly made our way back to the truck with the ram.
 In total, I had hiked just over 100 miles since the season began two weeks before.
 I will not soon forget the experiences I was blessed with along each step I took through that amazing country.

 Bighorn Sheep are one of the most vulnerable big game species in the Western United States.
 They have been threatened by disease, predation, habitat issues, low genetic diversity, and historic overhunting during the early mining booms of the West.
 If you are interested in doing something to help them, and in turn increasing the hunting opportunity for these fascinating animals, please consider getting involved with the Rocky Mountain Bighorn Society (RMBS).
 The Rocky Mountain Bighorn Society’s mission is “... to promote the science-based management of the bighorn sheep, educate the public about their life and habitat, and assure the sportsman’s rights in proper opportunities.”
 Many RMBS members shared valuable insights with me that led to a successful hunt, and I plan to do my part with the organization moving forward.